Pais Movement: Apprenticeship Programs

-A Pais Project team bridges the gap between churches and its surrounding schools and community.
+A Pais Project team works with churches and their surrounding schools and community.

 Pais Collective

-A Pais Collective team works with adults, and acts as a catalyst for evangelism, church planting, and college outreach.
+A Pais Collective team works with adults to promote evangelism.

 Pais Venture

-A Pais Venture team works with businesses and helps them build a kingdom-minded culture within an office environment.
+A Pais Venture team works with businesses to promote evangelism.

 Pais Infrastructure

 Apprentices serve in an office environment and provide logistical and resource support to Pais teams globally.
-Apprentices may serve in 5 areas of support: Finance, Training, Personnel, Communications, and Media.
+Apprentices may serve in 5 areas of support: finance, training, personnel, communications, and media.